sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * (done) Latex Graphs: Craig Citro & Robert Miller -- write an eps file to be included in LaTeX documents.

- * (very close to done) NetworkX 1: Expose these in SAGE: centrality, cliques, cluster, cores, search -- These are pretty standard graph theoretic programs, and should not take too long to wrap.
+ * (done) NetworkX 1: Expose these in SAGE: centrality, cliques, cluster, cores, search -- These are pretty standard graph theoretic programs, and should not take too long to wrap.

  * NICE: The nauty clone for computing automorphism groups of graphs, and computing isomorphism.
 It has been converted to Pyrex, but it could still stand much optimization.